east-sussex-county-council/Escc.ActiveDirectory/README.md

 - c
 - cn

-### Look up a group or groups
+## Look up a group or groups

-This requires the LDAP connection details when creating the `ActiveDirectorySearcher` instance.
+This requires an `LdapActiveDirectorySearcher` created with instance with LDAP connection settings (see below).

 When using [ambiguous name resolution](http://social.technet.microsoft.com/wiki/contents/articles/22653.active-directory-ambiguous-name-resolution.aspx) you can optionally search using a wildcard (eg "groupname*").

+	var settings = new ActiveDirectorySettingsFromConfiguration();
-	var searcher = new ActiveDirectorySearcher(new ActiveDirectorySettingsFromConfiguration());
+	var searcher = new LdapActiveDirectorySearcher(settings.LdapPath, settings.LdapUsername, settings.LdapPassword);

 	// Get one group when you know the name searcher.GetGroupByGroupName("groupname");